EDCD/EDMarketConnector/PLUGINS.md

     ```

 1. Every `ModuleInfo` event contains the full data as loaded from the
   `ModulesInfo.json` file.
-It's also available as `monitor.stat['ModuleInfo']`
-   (noting that we used the singular form there to stay consistent with the
+Note that we use the singular form here to
-   Journal event name).
+   stay consistent with the Journal event name.

 ---